sakshathrai/Opencv-Using-Python/OpenCV_Python_Basic.md

-# OpenCV Cheat Sheet for Reading and Writing Images with Python
+# OpenCV with Python Basics

 ## Reading and Writing Images with OpenCV